-Clarence Benjamin “Buck” Rowe was known as the unofficial Mayor of Guinea, was born in 1920, the year his father opened the C.B.
+Clarence Benjamin “Buck” Rowe, known as the unofficial Mayor of Guinea, was born in 1920, the year his father opened the C.B.
 Rowe & Son General Store at the corner of Mark Pine and Guinea Roads.
 Buck, following in his father’s footsteps, continued the store’s tradition of being a community gathering place.

 According to an interview with Buck in 1996, “the main part of the store was built around 1880 during Reconstruction. . . .
 It’s put together with dried locust pegs and blacksmith nails.
 The roof had hand-hewn Cyprus shingles.”
 The store served as the Bena Post Office from 1947 until 1977 when Buck was the postmaster.
-Historical Timeline of the store.

-to the “Guinea Heritage Museum Building Fund”
+to the “Buck’s Store Museum Fund”